koji-project/koji/docs/source/content_generator_metadata.rst

 -  start\_time: The time the build started, in seconds since the epoch.
 -  end\_time: The time the build was completed, in seconds since the epoch.
+-  owner: The owner of the build task in username format.
+This field is optional.
 -  extra: A map of extra metadata associated with the build, which must include one of: